Skip to Main Content

 Critical Artificial Intelligence (A.I.)
 Literacy

-A guide for thinking critically about the use of generative artificial intelligence tools, including ChatGPT
+A guide for thinking critically about the use of generative artificial intelligence tools including ChatGPT

-Teaching and Learning with Generative AI
+Teaching, Learning, and Researching with Generative AI

 As many users have been discovering, generative AI tools make many tasks such as brainstorming ideas, organizing information, creating images, and composing written material easier and less time-consuming.

 Individuals should approach their use of AI tools with an understanding of how LLMs work in gathering content from the open internet and make choices about that usage based upon a clear understanding of what AI tools can and cannot do as a result.
 Drawing upon internet content to make language pattern predictions, AI tools will often generate inaccurate and biased information, so an individual should have some previous knowledge of the subject matter concerned in order to recognize it.
-It is difficult to fact-check the inaccurate information generated by AI because the source of that information is not known and the information exists out of context in the AI generated material.
+It is difficult to fact-check the inaccurate information generated by AI because the source of that information is not known and the information exists out of context.
 And although AI tools have been trained on internet content to predict language patterns, they are not search engines.
 AI tools do not search websites for content and return the results to the user along with the name of the website.
 The content they create is based on predictions of word connections and patterns they have learned from the internet.

 Course Policies on the Use of Generative AI